Bloody Sunday (1972): Murder charges

 In July 2021, the Public Prosecution Service decided it would no longer prosecute "Soldier F" because statements from 1972 were deemed inadmissible as evidence.
 On 13 July 2021 Social Democratic and Labour Party MP Colum Eastwood revealed the name of "Soldier F" using parliamentary privilege.
 On 17 July Village magazine published the identity of "Soldier F" and some pictures of him at the time of the massacre.

 In March 2022, the High Court overturned the decision not to press charges against "Soldier F" following an appeal by the family of William McKinney and ordered the Public Prosecution Service to reconsider the case.
-The PPS subsequently appealed the court's decision to the Supreme Court of the United Kingdom, but permission to appeal was refused that September and the PPS were forced to continue with the prosecution.
+The PPS attempted to appeal the court's decision to the Supreme Court of the United Kingdom, but permission to appeal was refused that September and the PPS were forced to continue with the prosecution.
 In October 2022, it was announced that the committal hearing against "Soldier F" would resume on 16 January 2023.
+On 24 January 2023 the case against "Soldier F" was resumed at Derry Magistrate's Court.
+Following an adjournment, the case resumed on 26 May 2023.
+On 25 August 2023 Judge Ted Magill ruled that five statements given to the Widgery Report implicating "Soldier F" could be used as evidence at trial.

+In December 2023, an evidentiary hearing was held to decide whether or not to proceed to trial.
+Judge Magill ruled that "Soldier F" should face trial at Belfast Crown Court.
+The soldier appeared in court for the first time on 14 June 2024.
+In December 2024, "Soldier F" pleaded not guilty to two charges of murder and five of attempted murder after Judge Mr. Justice Fowler overruled attempts by the soldier's lawyers to have the case dismissed.
+The trial was scheduled to begin in mid-September 2025.